The Cold War Museum

-The Cold War Museum is a history museum in Warrenton, Virginia, focused on Cold War history.
+The Cold War Museum is a history museum located at Vint Hill Farms Station in Warrenton, Virginia, concentrating on Cold War history.

-The museum was founded in 1996 by Francis Gary Powers Jr. (son of pilot Francis Gary Powers), and John C. Welch to preserve Cold War history and honor Cold War veterans.
+The museum was founded in 1996 by Francis Gary Powers Jr. (son of CIA U-2 pilot Francis Gary Powers) and John C. Welch to preserve Cold War history, honor Cold War veterans, and provide continuing education about the Cold War.

-Collection and holdings
+Collection and Holdings

-The Cold War museum has over $3 million worth of artefacts in its collection.
-Museum holdings include items from the 1948–1949 Berlin Airlift, the 1960 U-2 incident (including the helmet used by Francis Gary Powers and the suitcase carried by Powers across Glienicke Bridge when he was exchanged for Rudolf Abel), a 5000 sqft display on the Cuban Missile Crisis that includes a Soviet SA-2 missile and four American Nike missiles, and material from the USS Liberty incident, USS Pueblo incident, Corona spy satellites, and the Space Race.
+The Cold War Museum has a multimillion-dollar collection of artifacts on display, on loan, or in storage.
+Museum holdings include but are not limited to artifacts from the 1948–1949 Berlin Airlift, the 1960 U-2 incident, a 5000 sqft display on the Cuban Missile Crisis that includes a Soviet SA-2 missile and material from the USS Liberty Incident, USS Pueblo Incident, Corona spy satellites, and the Space Race.
+They boast the largest collection of Civil Defense items in the United States, having saved and salvaged the former Civil Defense headquarters for Washington, DC.

-The museum also has the largest collection of civil defence items in America, mainly acquired from the former Civil Defence headquarters in Washington; a yellow East German Trabant automobile, and Soviet and East German flags and banners.
-The museum has also acquired the mailbox used by Aldrich Ames to contact his Soviet handlers.
+The museum has displays on signals intelligence (SIGINT), image intelligence (IMINT), and a large collection of Soviet and East German flags, banners, regalia, uniforms, and equipment.
+The museum has also acquired a yellow East German Trabant automobile currently in storage, the mailbox used by Aldrich Ames to contact his Soviet handlers, and a Stasi Prison Door from the infamous Hohenschönhausen Prison facility in East Berlin.
+The Mailbox and Stasi prison door are currently on loan to the International Spy Museum in Washington, DC.
+Vint Hill Farm Station and its listening post history during World War II and the Cold War is highlighted as a museum exhibit.

-Educational activities and publications
+Educational Activities and Publications

 The museum has developed various educational programs and activities to help educate future generation about the Cold War.
 Museum speakers have visited numerous grade schools, high schools, colleges, and universities in order to teach students about the Cold War.
-The museum also assists with educational programming for the History Channel, the Discovery Channel, A&E Television Networks, the Learning Channel, C-SPAN, and numerous public access stations.
+The museum has been the backdrop for numerous programs aired on the History Channel, the Discovery Channel, A&E Television Networks, the Learning Channel, C-SPAN, and numerous public access stations.

-The mobile exhibit on the U-2 Incident, the "Spies of Washington Tour," and the Cold War Conversations lecture series continue to generate interest and support.
+The mobile exhibit on the U-2 Incident, on loan from Francis Gary Powers, Jr., is currently displayed at the Strategic Air Command and Aerospace Museum near Omaha, Nebraska.

-The mobile exhibit on the U-2 Incident of May 1, 1960, helps promote the need for a permanent Cold War Museum.
 The exhibit has been displayed at many museums across the United States and internationally.
 The traveling exhibit helps to promote The Cold War Museum.

-In collaboration with Carol S. Bessette, Certified Master Tour Guide, the Cold War Museum offers the original Spy Tour of Washington.
-Since its earliest days, Washington, D.C. has been the scene of international intrigue, espionage, and intelligence activity, as the U.S. government has tried to learn the plans of other countries while keeping its own plans secret.
-Key players in this non-ending drama include personalities as diverse as Rose Greenhow, Herbert Yardley, Major General "Wild Bill" Donovan, Aldrich Ames, and Robert Hanssen.
-The educational bus tour visits many of the locations in and around Washington that have been associated with intelligence and counter intelligence activities for the past 200 years.
-Tourists are required to walk between some sites, and there is an opportunity to visit the International Spy Museum for an additional fee.